f0ur3y3s/adventofcode/README.md

 # adventofcode

-This is a repository for my advent of code solves.
+This is a repository for my Advent of Code solves.

-For 2021, I used python.
+Currently, I am still learning and practicing C, so most of my solves will be done in C.